chung-leong/react-seq/doc/signal.md

 # signal

-Signal from an instance of [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/signal) which fires when the component is unmounted or when dependencies of the hook change.
+Signal from an instance of [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/signal) which fires when the component is unmounted or when dependencies of the hook change

 ## Providers